- TOP

 Topology Optimization

-Topology optimization is a system that calculates the optimal shape by giving the structural constraints, loads, and restraint conditions assumed in the product usage scene.
+Topology optimization is a system that calculates optimal shape by giving structural constraints, loads, and constraint conditions expected in the product's usage scenario.

 Highly novel shapes that cannot be conceived by humans are generated, leading to product designs that are not bound by existing shapes.